operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ## olm-catalog

-Parent command for all OLM Catalog-related commands.
+Parent command for all OLM Catalog related commands.

 ### gen-csv